 Approval processes get a bad rap because often they’re too lengthy and hinder operations.
 Your approval process should be extensive enough to detect possible duplicate payments (and other issues) but not so cumbersome that it deters employees from actually using it.

 When implemented correctly, your approval process will allow your team to be more nimble.
 For instance, a supplier calls stating they need to change their payment date.
 With a solid approval process, the AP team can quickly access and review the payment terms, know which managers to contact for approval, confirm the new due date with the vendor, and update it in the necessary systems.

-Automation is an important part of the AP workflow, and human activity is too.
+Automation is an important part of the AP workflow, but human activity is too.
 Humans should approve all invoices before they are paid to ensure to avoid duplicate payments and any final mistakes.
-Thankfully, workflow automation can automatically route invoices to the designated person for a quick approval.
+Thankfully, workflow automation can automatically route invoices to the designated person for quick approval.
 This ensures that invoices are reviewed by human eyes without creating delays.
-Make sure to mark the invoices as “paid.”
+As a final step, make sure to mark the invoices as “paid.”

 Copies of vendor statements look very similar to an invoice, but as we know, they are not the same thing.
 In fact, they are a recipe for duplicate payments.
 Some workflow automation systems have technology that can catch duplicate invoices, but it’s always a positive to train your AP teams to make payments exclusively from original invoices and inside of the established workflow.